-After a young child (birth to 3) is found eligible for early intervention services, a team (including the parents and professionals attached pdf- who can be at IFSP, and your service coordinator) meets to develop the Individualized Family Service Plan (IFSP).
+After a young child (birth to 3) is found eligible for early intervention services, a team (including the parents, professionals and your service coordinator) meets to develop the Individualized Family Service Plan (IFSP).
 This written plan is an important document, it describes the early intervention services that will be provided to your child and family.
 This page focuses on the process of writing the IFSP and the type of information it contains.
 Links to additional early intervention topics are included at the bottom of this page.

-- A family guidebook is available from Early On.
+- A Michigan Family Guidebook is available from Early On.
 You can request a printed booklet from your service coordinator.

 An IFSP provides supports and services to help your child develop and learn.
-Michigan has a model IFSP form but your district might use a different form and you can request a copy of that.
+Michigan requires certain elements to be part of an IFSP, but district might use a different form and to prepare you can request a copy of the IFSP in advance.
 The IFSP team must meet at least every six months.

 The IFSP will explain